Management insights in Configuration Manager

 Collections with no query rules and schedule full evaluation selected

-Starting in version 1806, the rules in this group highlight potential configuration issues to avoid through upkeep of Configuration Manager objects.
+The rules in this group highlight potential configuration issues to avoid through upkeep of Configuration Manager objects.

 Boundary groups with no assigned site systems: Without assigned site systems, boundary groups can only be used for site assignment.
 For more information, see Configure boundary groups.